-CHEM-3-90 Independent Research Chemistry & Biochemistry Analyses directed to the solution of a problem having mutual student and faculty interest.
+CHEM-3-90 Independent Research Chemistry & Biochemistry

+Analyses directed to the solution of a problem having mutual student and faculty interest.
 All available instrumental and technical resources appropriate to this research are employed.
 Oral and written communication of results are required.
 6 laboratory hours a week per credit hour.
 An end of semester written report is required.
 Attendance at departmental seminars is expected.
-Prerequisite: junior standing.

 CHEM-3398 Honors Readings

 Independent study in selected areas in preparation for Honors Thesis.
 May be taken for up to three hours of credit.

-Prerequisite: consent of instructor.

 CHEM-3432 Analytical Chemistry

 Principles of quantitative chemical analysis.
 Discussions will include topics such as sampling, statistical analysis, experimental design and optimization, chemical equilibrium, volumetric and gravimetric techniques, electrochemistry, and elementary instrumental analysis.
 Typical laboratory experience includes volumetric analysis and elementary instrumental analysis.
 3 lecture hours and 3 lab hours per week.

-Prerequisite: CHEM 2319.